 If you Google ‘when is the best time to visit Bhutan’, you will conclude that Spring and Autumn is the best time to visit Bhutan.
 It is true that Spring and Autumn has pleasant weather with clear blue sky but it would be wrong to conclude that Spring and Autumn is the best time to visit Bhutan.
 Winter and Summer has its charm and for some people winter and spring may be a better time to visit Bhutan.

 Early spring and late autumn will be chilly in the evenings but compared to Winter, it will be far more pleasant.
 You can expect clear blue sky on most days in Spring and Autumn.
-Autumn will be colorful with the rice fields golden in color, ready and ripe for harvest.
+Autumn will be colorful with the rice fields gold in color, ready and ripe for harvest.
 Since most cultural festival take place in open grounds and in courtyards of the Dzongs, absence of rain and cold is a desired weather to conduct a festival.
 Spring and Autumn is a good time to catch a cultural festival in Bhutan.
 Do expect some rain in Autumn and late Spring.

 Disadvantages of visiting Bhutan in Spring and Autumn?